Drop in a dataset and JITM will train, evaluate, explain and host a model for you. No ML expertise needed.

 Those are libraries that still need code, infrastructure, and a data engineer to stand up.
 JITM.ai is the whole stack: ingestion, feature engineering, training, model selection, versioning, and an authenticated REST endpoint, all behind a single API call.
 The same capabilities are exposed through MCP, so an autonomous agent can put production ML into service without a human in the loop.

-On Pro and Enterprise, Phase 2 trains a diverse portfolio of four families in parallel: XGBoost and LightGBM as the gradient-boosted workhorses, elastic-net GLM as a linear anchor that smooths predictions in sparse regions, and TabM as a parameter-efficient neural network with 32 internal ensemble heads that captures the smooth non-linear interactions the tree families can only approximate with step functions.
+On Pro and above, Phase 2 trains a diverse portfolio of four families in parallel: XGBoost and LightGBM as the gradient-boosted workhorses, elastic-net GLM as a linear anchor that smooths predictions in sparse regions, and TabM as a parameter-efficient neural network with 32 internal ensemble heads that captures the smooth non-linear interactions the tree families can only approximate with step functions.
 CatBoost is added automatically when the dataset has the high-cardinality categorical mix it excels at.
 After training, three aggregation strategies compete on out-of-fold predictions (a CV-score-weighted blend, a stacked meta-learner, and a Caruana-style hill-climb selector), and whichever scores best on the chosen metric is the one that gets deployed.
 Diversity matters: all-gradient-boosted ensembles tend to fail in correlated ways at the tails of the distribution, while mixing in linear and neural families produces calibrated predictions across the full prediction range.

 Yes, automatically.
 When JITM.ai detects a datetime column it switches to chronological validation: the holdout is always the most recent slice of data, and cross-validation uses forward-only folds so the model never trains on rows more recent than what it's predicting.
 We also strip monotonic date parts (like year, or a raw day index) from feature engineering on the time axis, since those create spurious distribution shifts that flatter training and break in production.